nesi/snakemake_workshop/workshop_material/03_create_a_basic_workflow.md

 This was a dry-run (flag -n).
 The order of jobs does not reflect the order of execution.
 ```

-Notice it now says that "Conda environment envs/fastqc.yaml will be created.".
-Now the software our workflow uses will be automatically installed!
-TODO update this sentence

 Let's do a full run

 ```diff